 Staging of exhibits will be by appointed Stewards except in display classes.

 The CDBKA Committee will retain and inscribe all trophies.

 The CDBKA Committee will not be responsible for loss or damage to any exhibit whatsoever.

 The decision of the Honey Show Committee / Judges is final.

-Except for classes 23 and 25, exhibits must be bona fide product of the exhibitors’ own bees.
+Except for classes 17 and 18, exhibits must be bona fides product of the exhibitors’ own bees.

 Honey colour BSI grading glasses will be used by the Judges.